 Here’s how Oatly brand explains it on their website:

 The shelf-stable cartons are packaged in an aseptic format that produces a totally sterile environment, resulting in a product with a longer shelf life and no need for refrigeration (until it’s been opened for the first time, that is).Oatly

-One type isn’t better than the other, but shelf-stable cartons are much more convenient if you want to stock up.
+Long story short, neither type is better than the other, but the shelf-stable variety is undoubtedly a better option if you want to stock up.

-Besides keeping the carton in the right place, which I explained above, there are a few other basic practices to remember about.
-Those are:
+Besides keeping the carton in the right place, there are a few other basic oat milk storage practices to remember about.

 - Always keep the carton sealed tight when not in use.

-- Pour as much oat milk as you need into a glass a put the carton back in the fridge.
+- Pour as much oat milk as you need into a glass a put the carton back in the fridge right away.

-- If your carton isn’t easily resealable, transfer the milk into a plastic container or a glass jar.
+- If your carton isn’t easily resealable, pour the leftovers into a resealable plastic container or a glass jar.